 Shock Absorber Bushings

-At each end of a shock absorber there are rubber bushings which attach the shock to both the suspension control arm and the vehicle frame.
+At each end of a shock absorber, there are rubber bushings that attach the shock to both the suspension control arm and the vehicle frame.

 Spring Plate Bushings